Can't Find the Answer? Ask Us HERE!

 Fusion SEP - Self-Etching Primer - Inter-Coat Primer - Bare Metal Primer

 • Fusion SEP will be dry-to-the-touch in 15 minutes.
-Allow a one-hour dry time before sanding, priming or top-coating.
+Allow a one-hour dry time before sanding, priming, or top-coating.
 Always coat over within 7 days.
-If after 7 days, scuff with 300 grit sand paper.
+If after 7 days, scuff with 300 grit sandpaper.
 There is no need to sand if coated over within 24 hours.

 Fusion FPP - Flexible Plastics Primer Application